-I have already presented My top anticipated wargames of 2021 so the time has come to elaborate now more on general boardgames wish-list.
-Coincidentally (really? 🙂 ) the list will contain some of the violent titles, with RPG and EURO games twist.
+I have already presented My top anticipated wargames of 2022 so the time has come to elaborate now more on general boardgames wish-list.
+Coincidentally the list will contain some of the violent titles, with RPG and EURO games twist.
+Seems this is essential element for me, even in non-wargames titles!
 These are of course my choices and I am sure some of you would add different positions to those list – feel free to do it in comments section!

 1. Frosthaven from Cephalofair Games

-We will have sixteen new characters, three new races, more than twenty new enemies, more than one hundred new items, and a new, 100-scenario campaign.
-Still, this is a standalone adventure, which can be played if you do not posses Gloomhaven.
+Frosthaven is a standalone adventure from the designer and publisher of Gloomhaven that features sixteen new characters, three new races, more than twenty new enemies, more than one hundred new items, and a new, 100-scenario campaign.

 More on the title: